groda/the_ultimate_gitignore_guide/README.md

 The `.gitignore` file is simply a convenience that helps manage which files you wish Git to ignore.

 That said, including a `.gitignore` file in your repository is a best practice that can elevate the professionalism of your project.
-You can even initialize it with a placeholder comment, and update it later as needed.
+As a `.gitignore` beginner, if you’re unsure what to include, just follow the classic wisdom of 'fake it till you make it.'
+Simply initialize the file with a placeholder comment, and update it later as needed.

 Create the file in the root of your repository:
 ```